duydo/opensearch-analysis-vietnamese/README.md

-# Vietnamese Analysis Plugin for Elasticsearch
+# Vietnamese Analysis Plugin for OpenSearch

-Vietnamese Analysis plugin integrates Vietnamese language analysis into Elasticsearch.
+Vietnamese Analysis plugin integrates Vietnamese language analysis into OpenSearch.
 It uses [C++ tokenizer for Vietnamese](https://github.com/coccoc/coccoc-tokenizer) library developed by
 CocCoc team for their Search Engine and Ads systems.

 The plugin provides `vi_analyzer` analyzer, `vi_tokenizer` tokenizer and `vi_stop` stop filter.
 The `vi_analyzer` is composed of the `vi_tokenizer` tokenizer and `stop` filter.